logo

 Section 4, Subsection 3 Summary: “Go-Getters Are Good; Go-Givers Are Better”

 Huffington singles out social entrepreneurs who create social reform through their businesses, a group she labels “go-givers” because they thrive through compassion and giving.
 She supports the connection between success and giving through science, explaining that oxytocin (a “love hormone”) can win the battle with cortisol (a “stress hormone”) by nurturing empathy through giving.
+Giving can also lower depression, improve well-being, and lead to a longer life.

 blurred text